Welfare in Sri Lanka: State housing and land

 The government provides State housing and land to those in need.

 Education

 Primary and secondary education is free in Sri Lanka and is the responsibility of the Ministry of Education and the Provincial Governments.
 Undergraduate education in state universities are free, but limited to less than 10% of the student population.

 Pensions

 Government pensions

-State sector, some state owned and private sector organizations provides pensions for employees who retire at that ages between 55 to 62 years, having complete a number of years of service (eg. 30 years).
-Pensions are granted after lessor terms of service for certain groups such as member of parliaments (5 years) and military personal (10 years).
+State sector, some state owned and private sector organizations provides pensions for employees who retire at that ages between 55 and 62 years, having complete a number of years of service (e.g. 30 years).
+Pensions are granted after lesser terms of service for certain groups such as member of parliaments (5 years) and military personnel (10 years).

 Superannuation

 Private provident funds existed in the private sector, with some companies contributing on a voluntary basis until 1958, when the Employees' Provident Fund was established by S. W. R. D. Bandaranaike following the enactment of the Employees' Provident Fund Act No 15 of 1958 which established the Employees' Provident Fund which made it compulsory for all employers and employees to contribute if not employed in a pensionable role.
 This was further supplemented by the Employees' Trust Fund in 1981.